calvinlinz/world-builder/Documentation/back-end-plan.md

 - Ensure the map makes sense.
 As in don't mix features that don't look right next to each other (deserts, lakes, ice).
 Instead these could be different map options entirely.
 - Potentially have an option to add mobs overtop of the generated map in places such as rooms.
 - This will all be formed into a composite tree structure.
+- Structure our sprint items around forming the skelton code to implement this.